JustinSGray/POEMs/POEM_032.md

     - Since jacobians are very often matricies, the default should be the min-max view.
     - The user can request a full printing, in which case the jacobian is flattened and expanded into extra rows.
       The index of value in the sub-jac will be given in the shape column.
     - One of the challenges of using the full names for the Jacobian is they are very long, we might want to have the option to display promoted names by default.
+    - Additional Jacobian option to hide zero values or hide values below the coloring thrshold.
+This could be useful to reduce unncessary output text.
+    - It would be useful to be able to display this jacobian information for every step of the optimizer.
+This will allow the operator to determine how effective the scaling is throughout the optimization.